Basically, everything in Linux is a file. But before you are able to edit a file, you must be able to locate it in your system.

 Ignore case when searching for files

 If you want to search a file and want to ignore the case, use -iname switch.
-The complete command should look like as follows.
+The complete command should look as follows.

 find . -iname test.txt